Colegio San Bartolomé La Merced: History and Traditions

-In the 1930s the Society of Jesus was facing serious financial challenges due to political pressure from the government about the management of the National School of San Bartolomé, currently called "Mayor de San Bartolomé".
-The Society of Jesus started the construction of the building for the school at the farm La Merced in 1941.
+In the 1930s, political pressure from the Colombian government regarding the management of the National School of San Bartolomé (now Colegio Mayor de San Bartolomé) presented financial challenges for the Society of Jesus.
+To ensure educational continuity, the Jesuits initiated the construction of a new school on La Merced farm in 1941.
+This marked the birth of Colegio San Bartolomé La Merced.